Technique Over Content

 So where does all this take us?
 A recognition, perhaps, of where we all fall within the strata of preparation, over-preparation, and the willingness to act, to act with some certainty toward an uncertain result.
 The total absorption of southern Illinois as a preparation; as a technique that could end on the farm, as the artist who performs the same work over and over with such inspiring technique, or become a mere stepping stone to the content of wider possibilities.
 The leap of faith from one strata to another.
 The unfailing focus of mastering your technique followed by the trust in your instincts and intuition.

-Finally we'll remind you that Harper Lee wrote only one book.
-There are no earlier writings we can inspect and dissect and analyze for the progressions leading to that one book.
+Finally we'll remind you that Harper Lee published only one book.
+Beyond an earlier draft that would be published posthumously as a stand-alone work, there are no earlier writings we can inspect and dissect and analyze for the progressions leading to that one book.
 A quiet, predictable, uneventful existence marked otherwise by her two passionate pastimes of playing golf and following from the courthouse gallery the dramas of local criminal trials.
-A life that transcended into the sure-footed intuition of a single novel that doesn't dazzle us with technique or sterling credentials but manages to strike a blow that moved and continues to move an entire culture on the weight of nothing more than pure content.
+A life that transcended into the sure-footed intuition of a single timeless novel that doesn't dazzle us with technique or sterling credentials but manages to strike a blow that moved and continues to move an entire culture on the weight of nothing more than pure content.
 To Kill a Mockingbird resonates with courage and soul and spirit with much the same strength as Harriet Beecher Stowe's Uncle Tom's Cabin.
 The strength of Abraham Lincoln's unlikely rise toward a White House.
 Never before nor after has that architecture ever so perfectly fitted its inhabitant than the years of the Lincoln presidency.

 Remove the techniques of their collective upbringing and the learned nuances that fed into the content of Stowe's work and Harper Lee's work and Lincoln's work and we are left with an incalculable void.
 An unfinished wanting.
 A desperate nothingness.
 An aching, longing, yearning prayer for more.